FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 It's also fine to get a second, or even third, opinion on any condition that you feel isn't being treated adequately, or on veterinary recommendation that you are not comfortable with.

-Your dog is relying on you to keep him safe and healthy, don't let him down.
+Your dog is relying on you to keep him safe and healthy, so do what you feel is right, and necessary.